 The Group has an established control framework with respect to the measurement of fair values.
-This includes a valuation team that has overall responsibility for overseeing all significant fair value measurements, including Level 3 fair values, and reports directly to the General Manager -Finance.
+This includes a valuation team that has overall responsibility for overseeing all significant fair value measurements, including Level 3 fair values, and reports directly to the General Manager - Finance.

 The valuation team regularly reviews significant unobservable inputs and valuation adjustments.
-If third party information, such as broker quotes or pricing services, is used to measure fair values, then the valuation team assesses the evidence obtained from the third parties to support the conclusion that such valuations meet the requirements of IFRS, including the level in the fair value hierarchy in which such valuations should be classified.
+If third party information is used to measure fair values, then the valuation team assesses the evidence obtained from the third parties to support the conclusion that such valuations meet the requirements of IFRS, including the level in the fair value hierarchy in which such valuations should be classified.

-Significant valuation issues are reported to the Group Audit Committee.
+Significant valuation issues are reported to the Audit Committee.